Asd-g/AviSynth-SmoothUV2/README.md

     A clip to process.
 It must have constant format and it must be 8 bit YUV.

 - radius\
-    Radius.
     Must be between 1 and 7.\
     Larger values smooth more.\
     Default: 3.

 - threshold\
-    Threshold.
     Must be between 0 and 450.\
     Larger values smooth more.\
     Default: 270.